Mastering Pallet Jacks: Types, Definition & Benefits for Industrial Use

 That said, if you’re looking for versatility, go for pallet jacks with adjustable fork widths.
 These ensure that they work with different types of pallets.

 The length of the forks of different jacks also differs.
 The standard size is 1120-1150mm.
-But there are also pallet trucks with extra-long forks up to 2500mm.
+However, there are also pallet trucks with extra-long forks of up to 2500mm.
 These can lift and transport two pallets in a single go.

 Materials

 A pallet truck is mostly made of steel, with yellow, powder-coated forks.
-Though, there can be treatments applied to make the steel suitable for different environments.
+However, treatments can be applied to make the steel suitable for different environments.

 Wheels